-The San Diego Italian Film Festival (SDIFF) proposes the SDIFF Ristretto Award, dedicated to short narratives either by Italians or about Italian culture, Italian-American identity or more broadly for the Italian community.
+The San Diego Italian Film Festival (SDIFF) announces the third annual SDIFF Ristretto Awards, dedicated to short narratives either by Italians or about Italian culture, Italian-American identity, or more broadly for the Italian community.

-Works may focus on Italian culture, either as fiction, documentary or experimental movie, up to 30 minutes, and with English subtitles if not in English language.
+Works may focus on Italian culture, either as fiction, documentary or experimental movie, up to 30 minutes in length, and with English subtitles if not in the English language.

 We welcome stories told through new perspectives, that appeal to all audiences, and inspire creativity and discussion.
 Particular interest will be dedicated to social justice themes, such as migration, women's rights, education, environmental and eco struggles, and so on.

-A special focus, section, and award will be dedicated to movies from high school and college students.
+A special focus, section, and award will be dedicated to movies submitted by high school and college students.

 The Golden Ristretto